 No person who serves on the Nominating Committee in any capacity shall be eligible for nomination by any means to any position on the Board.

-No person who serves on the EC Administration (as used in the ICANN Bylaws) while serving in that capacity shall be considered for nomination or designated to the Board, nor serve simultaneously on the EC Administration and as a Director.
+No person who serves on the EC Administration (as used in the ICANN Bylaws) while serving in that capacity shall be considered for nomination or election to the Board, nor serve simultaneously on the EC Administration and as a Director.

 The Nominating Committee Directors must not be, and for at least the previous three years, must not have been, (a) an employee of ICANN or the Corporation, (b) a director of ICANN, or (c) an external consultant or advisor retained by ICANN (either directly in his or her individual capacity or indirectly as an employee of an organization retained by ICANN).

-The Nominating Committee shall seek to ensure that the Nominating Committee Directors, in the aggregate, display diversity in geography, culture, skills, experience and perspective, by applying the criteria set forth in Section 5.2 and Section 5.3.
+In carrying out its responsibility to nominate the Nominating Committee Directors for election by the Member, the Nominating Committee shall seek to ensure that the Board is composed of Directors who, in the aggregate, display diversity in geography, culture, skills, experience and perspective, by applying the criteria set forth in Section 5.2 and Section 5.3.

 Election of Chairperson

-A chairperson of the Board (the “Chairperson”) shall be elected annually from among the Nominating Committee Directors by a majority of the Directors then in office.
+A chairperson of the Board (the “Chairperson”) shall be elected annually and should be selected from among the Nominating Committee Directors by a majority of the Directors then in office.
+The President shall not be the Chairperson.
 The Chairperson shall preside at meetings of the Board and exercise and perform such other powers and duties as may from time to time be assigned to him or her by the Board or prescribed by these Bylaws.

 Terms; Election of Successors